atanuju05/Solution_Artisans-Arch_Kata_2023/Functional/DriversGoals.md

 3. Generate insights

 ### Goals
-The Road Warrior System has the following set of key goals, aimed at improving the quality of travel.
+The Road Warrior System is to provide a convenient and reliable service that can help users plan and manage their travel has the following set of key goals, aimed at improving the quality of travel.
+The goal consists of the following sub-goals:

 1. User always kept up to date with latest information about the travel.
 2. All travel related information made available at Traveler’s fingertips.